Mrs Gemma L Piercy

 Piercy, G., & Steele, Z. (2016).
 Growing vs. getting the 'right' people for the job.
 In 2016 Conference on Labour, Employment and Work (LEW2016): 'The Changing Nature of Work and Employment'.
 Conference held at Victoria University of Wellington, Wellington, New Zealand.

 Piercy, G. (2016).
 Research as resonance: Weaving knowledge(s) to construct mystory.
 In Contemporary Ethnography Across the Disciplines (CEAD) 2016: Ethnographic Imaginings: Place, Space and Time.
 Conference held at Cape Town, South Africa.

-I am supervising undergraduate projects on skill formation in the context of tikanga; reforms to the Employment Relations Act; and with Dr David Neilson a project examining habitus, individualism in response to neo-liberalism and the risk society.
-I also am involved with work placements for example one in the New Zealand Nurses Organisation focussed on the union movement's use of the organising model.
+I have also supervised undergraduate projects on skill formation in the context of tikanga; reforms to the Employment Relations Act; with Dr David Neilson a project examining habitus, individualism in response to neo-liberalism and the risk society.